IchBinLeoon/anisearch-discord-bot/README.md

 - View the opening and ending themes of an anime.
 - View another user's profile with anime and manga stats from [AniList](https://anilist.co), [MyAnimeList](https://myanimelist.net/) or [Kitsu](https://kitsu.io/).
 - Search for the anime or the source of an image.
+- View the next airing, and the most recently aired anime episodes.

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!